 We search for $\rmX_p$ on a small subset of training examples with $n$ examples $\rmX_1, \rmX_2, \cdots, \rmX_n$.
 We assume that we can query the detector $f$ for multiple times during search time.
 After an effective $\rmX_p$ is found, it can be applied universally on all inputs from this dataset at test time.
 The objective of the search is:

 which aims to minimize the average detection rate for the new outputs generated with $\rmX_p$ appended to the input.

-We illustrate our algorithm searching for $\rmX_p$ in \Cref{alg:prompt_attack}.
-We use $G$ to generate various $\rmX_{\text{ins}}$ and $\rmX_{\text{ref}}$ in each iteration and try to search for an optimal $\rmX_p=[\rmX_{\text{ins}},\rmX_{\text{ref}}]$ following the objective in \eqref{alg:prompt_attack}.
-Initially, we set $\rmX_{\text{ins}}$ as a manually written instruction, ``Meanwhile please imitate the writing style and wording of the following passage:''.
+We use $G$ to generate various $\rmX_{\text{ins}}$ and $\rmX_{\text{ref}}$ in each iteration and try to search for an optimal $\rmX_p=[\rmX_{\text{ins}},\rmX_{\text{ref}}]$ following the objective in \eqref{eq:prompt_obj}.
+Initially, we set $\rmX_{\text{ins}}$ to a manually written instruction, ``Meanwhile please imitate the writing style and wording of the following passage:''.
 An initial value for $\rmX_{\text{ref}}$ is not necessary.
 We also create and initialize a priority queue $\gO$ with $n$ initial outputs generated from the $n$ training examples without $\rmX_p$. $\gO$ sorts its elements according to the detection scores from $f$ and prioritize those with lower scores.
-In each iteration of the search, we have two steps: \begin{itemize} \item Updating $\rmX_{\text{ref}}$: We pop the top-$K$ candidates from $\gO$.
+In each iteration of the search, we have two steps: \begin{compactitem} \item Updating $\rmX_{\text{ref}}$: We pop the top-$K$ candidates from $\gO$.
 For each candidate, we combine it with the current $\rmX_{\text{ins}}$ respectively as the potential candidates for $\rmX_p$ in the current iteration. \item Updating $\rmX_{\text{ins}}$: We instruct model $G$ to generate $K$ variations of the current $\rmX_{\text{ins}}$, inspired by \citet{zhou2022large} for automatic prompt engineering.